 If the product is different, and it is determined it is not a duplicate charge, you should dispute the chargeback and follow section 4.2.3 below.
 Make sure to provide the details of BOTH transactions in Paris, so it shows there were multiple products purchased.
 Below is a template in the template section for duplicate processing.
 This is an example where the cardholder did in fact purchase two different products.
 Please note: this is only an example.
 The note at the top may need to be changed for each individual situation, depending on what is found when researching the customer account.
 You will need to use your judgement.

-Proof of Sale Documentation (Safetech)
+Proof of Sale Documentation (Research in Safetech)

+If a cardholder is stating they did not authorize/participate in the transaction, the merchandise was not received, or any reason that we may need to provide proof of sale, we will need to provide the documentation for the proof of sale.
 Since we do not have the cardholder information, we can only provide what we have for the customer’s bank to review.
 The following steps are to pull the documentation required:

 Log in to Safetech at https://safetech.chasepaymentech.com/login.html